Code-Institute-Submissions/Pokemon-Pairs/README.md

 Bootstrap – https://getbootstrap.com/
-The project uses Bootstrap to simplify the process of building a grid layout, implementing carousels and forms, cards, and creating buttons.
+The project uses Bootstrap to simplify the process of building a grid layout, implementing forms, cards, and creating buttons.
 Bootstrap was also used for responsive design.

+emailJS - I have used emailJS to allow the users to contact the game producers and give feedback.

 JQuery – https://jquery.com/
 JQuery was not used discreetly by me.
 However, elements of Bootstrap used JQuery and Javascript, therefore I have added the necessary scripts on each page.